Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Heroic Chronicle.md

 #### Homeland

-The known lands of Wildemount are divided into four major geographic regions, each of which is described in [chapter 3](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer "chapter 3").
-From west to east, these regions are the Menagerie Coast, Western Wynandir (which is further divided into the Marrow Valley and the Zemni Fields), the Greying Wildlands, and Eastern Wynandir.
-The northernmost reaches of the continent—the forgotten lands of Eiselcross—are not included in this section.
+The known lands of [[Wildemount]] are divided into four major geographic regions, each of which is described in [chapter 3](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer "chapter 3").
+From west to east, these regions are the [[Menagerie Coast]], Western Wynandir (which is further divided into the [[Marrow Valley]] and the [[Zemni Fields]]), the [[Greying Wildlands]], and Eastern Wynandir.
+The northernmost reaches of the continent—the forgotten lands of [[Eiselcross]]—are not included in this section.

 Roll a d100 and consult the Homelands table to determine which region you were born in.
 If you were born in one region but grew up in another, roll twice on the table to determine your place of birth and the region you eventually settled in.